akasrai/daily-quiz-mobile/README.md

 <h1 style="margin:0"> Daily Quiz</h1>
 <img src="https://img.shields.io/badge/License-MIT-red.svg" src="license">

 This is simple react-native application for playing quiz daily.
-A spring-boot backend for this application [here](https://github.com/akasrai/daily-quiz-backend).
+A spring-boot backend for this application <a href="https://github.com/akasrai/daily-quiz-backend">here</a>.
 This app can be used in offices as entertainment.
 A quiz season can be hosted and each day a new qiuz can be published.
+Player can track points and position in leaderboard.
 At the end of the season top there winnner can be announced through the app.

 </div>